jaredvan4/Discord-YouTube-Notifier/README.md

 # Discord YouTube Notifier

-A simple Discord bot that notifies a Discord text channel of your choosing when a specific channel uploads a new video
+A simple Discord bot; notifies a Discord text channel of your choosing when a specific channel uploads a new video

 ### Node
 - #### Node installation on Windows